adilallo/openai-UnityIntegration/README.md

 Basic test using openai API in Unity for Mac

-**create a streaming assests folder in the assests foler.
+**create a streaming assests folder in the assests folder.
 Add your API key there as a .txt file